Fax: Data transmission rate

-Note that "Super Group 3" faxes use V.34bis modulation that allows a data rate of up to 33.6 kbit/s.
+"Super Group 3" faxes use V.34bis modulation that allows a data rate of up to 33.6 kbit/s.

 Compression

 As well as specifying the resolution (and allowable physical size) of the image being faxed, the ITU-T T.4 recommendation specifies two compression methods for decreasing the amount of data that needs to be transmitted between the fax machines to transfer the image.
 The two methods defined in T.4 are: